saltstack/salt/rfcs/0000-template.md

 - Examples of how the feature is used.
 - Corner-cases
 - A basic code example in case the proposal involves a new or changed API
+- Outline of a test plan for this feature.
+How do you plan to test it?
+Can it be automated?

 ## Alternatives
 [alternatives]: #alternatives